 When you need air conditioning repair or replacement, you can usually just replace your current unit with the same HVAC system.
-Depending on the climate in your zip code, you’ll want to decide which type of HVAC installation you are wanting.
-Some homes in areas where the winters are very cold will need a high AFUE rating furnace to heat their home and a large (TONS) central air conditioner to cool their home.
-In other areas with more mild climates, you may only need a heat pump to regulate your home’s temperatures or could even use a ductless AC system instead of installing a full HVAC system.
+Depending on the climate in your zip code, you can decide which type of HVAC installation you need.
+Some homes in areas where the winters are very cold will need a high AFUE rating furnace to heat their home and a large central air conditioner (upto 5 tons) to cool their home.
+In other areas with more mild climates, you may only need a heat pump to regulate your home’s temperatures or you could even use a ductless AC system instead of installing a full HVAC system.

-When you need to install a home heater and air conditioning system (HVAC) most homeowners choose to to install a furnace and central AC unit that uses ductwork to circulate heat and cooled air.
-You can also use a heat pump to utilize heat outside of your home and within to control temperatures, there are also ductless air conditioners that can heat and cool a home as well.
+When installing a home heater and air conditioning system (HVAC) most homeowners choose to to install a furnace and central AC unit that uses ductwork to circulate heat and cooled air.
+You can also use a heat pump to utilize heat outside of your home and within to control temperatures.
+There are also ductless air conditioners that can heat and cool a home as well.

 Finding Air Conditioning Repair Near You

 After you have decided what kind of heating and cooling unit you would like to install in your home, you can start searching for a reliable HVAC installer in your area.
 The first thing we recommend is to ask your family and friends if they have a good recommendations for a contractor in your area.
 You can also utilize resources like the Better Business Bureau, as well as look for reviews and ratings on HVAC installers near you.

 Modernize provides homeowner reviews and ratings as well as BBB ratings, and Google ratings for all of our contractors so that you can get a feel for your contractor selection before hiring.